5 Segmentation

 descript <- psych::describe(demo_data$distance)

-Looking at the data, we can see the skew in the numbers.
-For example, the median distance is 66.47 miles, and the mean distance is over 110 miles.
-These datasets can be problematic for regression but may work in our favor in terms of identifying market structure.
-It can also be helpful for thinking about different marketing tactics such as OOH49.
+Taking a look at the data we can see the skew in the numbers.
+The median distance is 66.47 miles and the mean distance is over 110 miles.
+These sorts of datasets can be problematic for regression, but may work in our favor in terms of identifying market structure.
+It can also be useful for thinking about different marketing tactics such as OOH40.

 Table 5.4: Descriptive statistics distance